 In late 2017 Cardero completed two option agreements for five nickel-cobalt properties in south eastern British Columbia (the "Kootenay Project" or the "Project") totalling approximately 8,000 hectares.
-In May 2019, this was reduced to a single option agreement for the largest of the properties, the 5386 hectare Lardeau claim block.
+In May 2019, this was reduced to a single option agreement for the 1444 hectare Lardeau claim block.
 The property is within the prospective Lardeau Group, which hosts numerous volcanogenic massive sulphide deposits, including the past-producing Goldstream mine located north of Revelstoke.
 Between 1983 and 1996 this mine produced 2.2 million tonnes of massive sulphides averaging 4.49% Cu, 3.24% Zn and 20g/t Ag.
 Other VMS prospects in the Lardeau Group near Goldstream include the Standard (Minfile 082M 166) and Montgomery (Minfile 082M 85) deposits.

 Cardero believes the metavolcanic and metasedimentary units of the southern Lardeau Group to have excellent potential for hosting volcanogenic massive sulphides (VMS) with significant nickel-cobalt (± copper-zinc) content.
 These deposits have relatively small footprints and the other known VMS occurrences in the belt were either discovered in areas of good rock exposure, at high elevations, or by chance during construction of forestry roads.
 The heavily vegetated low-elevation regions are under-explored, and few previous workers recognized the potential for nickel-cobalt mineralization.
 Past exploration has focussed on lead-zinc- silver replacement and silver-gold vein deposits.

-The Lardeau claims cover some of the most prospective of the anomalous nickel-cobalt regional silt anomalies produced by the regional sampling programmes of the B.C.
+The Lardeau claim covers some of the most prospective of the anomalous nickel-cobalt regional silt anomalies produced by the regional sampling programmes of the B.C.
 Ministry of Mines.
 More details on each project are available at www.cardero.com.

 Note that the exploration results described here for the Kootenay Project are preliminary in nature and not conclusive evidence of the likelihood of a mineral deposit.